FDPMonitor/fdp-monitor-privacy/index.md

 ## Your rights

 Under the GDPR (EU) 2016/679, you have the right to access, rectification, erasure, restriction of processing, data portability, and the right to object.
 Since we do not collect personal data, these rights are practically not applicable.
-For any inquiries, contact us at daniel.mikes@icloud.com.
+For any inquiries, contact us at info@prodavam-nemovitost.cz.

 ## Transfers outside the EEA